Pioneered by Talkory.ai

 First Drafts Are Often Wrong

-AI models generate their best first guess, but that first guess is frequently incomplete, partially incorrect, or missing critical context.
-Without a review process, you get the rough draft, not the final answer.
+AI models produce their best guess on the first pass.
+That guess is often incomplete, partially wrong, or missing important context.
+Without a review process, the rough draft is the final answer.

 ๐Ÿ”ฎ